kenatiod/MUT/Understanding Machine Understanding.md

 ### E.2 -- Dimensions of understanding: language, reasoning, knowledge, perception, action, social intelligence

-The MUT is designed to assess understanding across six key dimensions that are integral to human cognition:
+The MUTT is designed to assess understanding across six key dimensions that are integral to human cognition:

 1. Language: The ability to comprehend and generate natural language, grasping meaning, context, and nuance beyond surface-level syntax and semantics.
 This includes skills such as disambiguation, metaphor understanding, and pragmatic reasoning [](https://www.larksuite.com/en_us/topics/ai-glossary/language-understanding-in-ai).
 2. Reasoning: The capacity for logical inference, analogical thinking, causal reasoning, and problem-solving.
 This involves being able to draw conclusions from premises, identify patterns and relationships, and apply general principles to specific cases [](https://www.nature.com/articles/s41599-024-02759-2).